R4EPI/R4EPIs-website/content/surveys/_index.en.md

 ### Estimate of prevalence
 You will need to use an estimate of the prevalence/coverage of the your main outcome of interest in your to-be-surveyed population (prevalence of malnutrition, measles vaccination coverage etc.).
 You will use published or grey literature to determine a logical estimate of this parameter.

+{{% notice note %}}
-Note: the largest sample size you will need will be that which is calculated using an estimate of prevalence of 50%.
+The largest sample size you will need will be that which is calculated using an estimate of prevalence of 50%.
 The closer to 0% or 100% prevalence you set your estimate, the smaller your sample size will be.
-Therefore, if you have no idea what your estimate of prevalence is, try and use 50% and the largets possible sample size.
+Therefore, if you have no idea what your estimate of prevalence is, try and use 50% and the largest possible sample size.
+{{% /notice %}}

 ### Design effect
 The easiest way to remember the design effect (which we usually refer to as DEFF), is that it is a measure of the variability of the outcome of interest within your clusters (if you are conducting a cluster based survey) and between your clusters.